Cordene SS

 Yard number ...
 1229

-Engine builder ...
+Engine and boiler builder ...
 George T. Grey & Co Ltd, South Shields

 Owner at time of loss ...
 Cory Colliers Ltd, London